Pharmacist Burnout: How to Banish Stress and Stay Healthy

 How’s your exercise these days?
 If you’re feeling burned out, it may not be where it should be.
 With COVID-19 shutdowns, exercise has been a bit confusing for everyone.
 But it’s so important that you figure it out.

-It’s hard to argue that exercise helps manage stress.
+It’s not hard to argue that exercise helps manage stress.
 Study after study has proven it.

 But it also takes time out of our busy schedules.
 So for people facing burnout, exercise often goes the way of nutrition.
 Out the window.